 First Rush continues to carry their skillful stylistic interpretations of their chosen classic rock genre into the new century with new found youth, still not conforming to the standard classic rock band image.
-“We’re just trying to stay true to our convictions, believing in love and respect all through the lens of following Christ.”
+“We’re just trying to stay true to our convictions, believing in love and respect.”

 Russ Webb / guitar & vocals